-Along with the AREDS 2 formula, a medical professional may suggest the following dietary and lifestyle changes to slow the progression of dry AMD:
+Along with the AREDS 2 formula, your doctor may suggest dietary and lifestyle changes to slow the progression of dry AMD.

-- Eating fruits and leafy vegetables, which are high in antioxidants, vitamins, and minerals
+- Eating plenty of fruits and dark leafy greens.
+These foods are high in antioxidants, vitamins, and minerals

-- Eating fatty fish, such as tuna, salmon, sardines, and mackerel, which are high in omega-3s
+- Eating fatty fish.
+Tuna, salmon, sardines, and mackerel are high in omega-3 fatty acids

-While vision loss caused by AMD is not reversible, specific low vision aids are available to help people adapt to low light and central vision changes, including:
+While vision loss caused by dry AMD is not reversible, low-vision aids can help people adapt to low light and central vision changes.